 Modern technology has also paved the way for new materials and innovations to be used in the manufacturing process - such as fibre cement.

 In more recent times, we have seen a clear trend towards using building materials as a method of improving the sustainability and carbon efficiency of construction projects.
 Roofing products are no different.
 With a government aim for net carbon zero by 2050 and all new homes to be “zero-carbon ready” by 2025, manufacturers are looking at more ways in which their products can align to this vision.
 Marley’s SolarTile range provides a modern and innovative way to reduce energy consumption for homeowners, whether for new build or roof refurbishment projects.

 Making a choice: modern or traditional?In the end, your choice of roofing tile doesn’t need to hinge on whether you want something modern or traditional.
 Because you can achieve a traditional or contemporary style while enjoying the benefits of advanced materials, manufacturing techniques and installation options.

 That means you can base your decision on factors such as how the roof is designed, durability and budget - and then select a roof tile or slate that meets those requirements, as well as your aesthetic preferences.

 When considering the appearance of your roofing tile, remember to think about whether you want the building to stand out or blend in with its surroundings - and then take a look at your geographic location and what’s in general use around you.
 After all, roofing styles vary depending on where you are.
-For example, in North Wales, anything but slate (natural or fibre-cement) will probably look out of place, while in the south-east, red clay tiles are very much the norm.
+For example, in the south-east, red clay tiles are very much the norm.

 If you’d like some help in deciding which type of roof tile is right for your project, please take a look through our collection of roofing materials or get in touch with our technical support team to discuss your project in more detail.